adaptyteam/adapty-docs/versioned_docs/version-3.0/refunds.md

 To use this feature, ensure you’ve met the following prerequisites:

-1. **Enable Server Notifications V2:**
-   Activate Server Notifications V2 in your Apple Developer account and set them up in Adapty.
-Follow the instructions in the [Enable App Store server notifications](app-store-server-notifications#sending-app-store-server-notifications-to-adapty) guide.
+1. **Update your Privacy Policy in App Store Connect:**
+   Your app’s Privacy Policy must disclose the collection and use of consumption data.
+This ensures users understand your app’s privacy practices before downloading it.
+Refer to [Apple’s App Privacy Details](https://developer.apple.com/app-store/app-privacy-details/) for guidance
-2. **Obtain user consent for data sharing**:
+2. **Obtain user consent for data sharing in your app**:
    Apple insists that you must obtain valid consent from the user before sharing their personal data with Apple.
-You, the developer, are solely responsible for obtaining valid consent because you’re sharing with Apple the data that you collected from the user.
+As the developer, you’re responsible for obtaining this consent since you’ll be sharing user data with Apple.
 See Apple’s [guidelines](https://developer.apple.com/documentation/appstoreserverapi/send_consumption_information#3921151) for more details.
+3. **Enable Server Notifications V2:**
+   Ensure that Server Notifications V2 are activated in your Apple Developer account and properly configured in Adapty, as V1 notifications are not supported.
+If they aren’t activated yet, follow the steps in the [Enable App Store server notifications](app-store-server-notifications#sending-app-store-server-notifications-to-adapty) guide

 ## How to enable Auto-managed refunds in Adapty